openstack/operations-guide/doc/ops-guide/source/section_arch_example-neutron.rst

-If the networking performance of the basic layout is not enough, you can move to the design below, which provides 2 × 10G network links to all instances in the environment as well as providing more network bandwidth to the storage layer.bandwidth obtaining maximum performance
+If the networking performance of the basic layout is not enough, you can move to the design below, which provides 2 × 10G network links to all instances in the environment as well as providing more network bandwidth to the storage layer.

 .. figure:: figures/osog_0102.png
    :alt: Performance node deployment
+   :width: 100%

    Performance node deployment